Skip to Content

 1. Lisianthus (Eustoma grandiflorum)

-Something like an annual rose, lisianthus produces stunning ruffled blossoms in shades of blue violet as well as white and pink.
+Similar to an annual rose, lisianthus produces stunning ruffled blossoms in shades of blue violet, as well as white and pink.
 Most cultivars grow 18 to 30 inches tall and bloom throughout the summer.
 The flowers are great for fresh arrangements.

 2. Angelonia (Angelonia angustifolia)